Fakultät für Architektur und Bauingenieurwesen

 • Critical approaches to transport technology and innovation

-The CRB Annual Meeting strives to promote interdisciplinary networking opportunities for academics, practitioners and policy makers involved in research to strengthen alliances and facilitate the transfer of knowledge to action.
-It is a unique gathering which uses cycling to bring together a broad range of researchers including social scientists, engineers, data scientists, psychologists, geographers, physicists, and others touching cycling-related topics.
-We offer a constructive environment in which mutual support in developing applied and fundamental research, skills and knowledge is central.
+A primary goal of this Annual Meeting is to foster an interdisciplinary networking opportunities for academics, practitioners, and policy makers involved in research to strengthen alliances and facilitate the transfer of knowledge to action.
+With cycling a common topic, the CRBAM is a unique gathering that brings together researchers from a broad range of fields—including social scientist, engineers, data scientists, psychologists, geographers, physicists, and other disciplines—to discuss their work in a constructive environment in which mutual support in developing applied and fundamental research, skills and knowledge is central.

-Along with your individual and group contributions, the 2023 programme will include workshops focused on important skills and knowledge for researchers as well as a fishbowl discussion highlighting different perspectives on the challenges and solutions for creating cycling cities.
-Social events will also be organized, including a welcome reception and conference dinner to keep our conversations going after hours.
+Along with sessions focusing on individual and collaborative research, the annual program features workshops focused on important skills and knowledge for researchers as well as a fishbowl discussion highlighting different perspectives on the challenges and solutions for creating cycling cities.
+Social activities are organized before, during, and after the conference to help extend the conversations outside of the conference venue to promote network building and collaborations among participants.

 As an exciting first for the Cycling Research Board Annual Meeting, authors of selected high-quality abstracts and contributions to the conference program are invited to submit a full-length article for the inaugural CRBAM23 Special issue to be published in the new Journal of Cycling and Micromobility Research.
 This forthcoming Special Issue “Cycling Research Board Annual Meeting 2023: The Hill We Ride” will include articles that capture ground-breaking research brought to the conference to export our community's expertise to a global audience.